 Updated: Apr 20, 2012 4:48 AM

-NEW YORK (AP) Oil services giant Schlumberger Ltd. said Friday that profit jumped almost 38 percent in the first quarter thanks to strong drilling activity in the Gulf of Mexico, north Africa and the Middle East.
+NEW YORK (AP) Oil services giant Schlumberger Ltd. says profits jumped 37.8 percent in the first quarter thanks to strong drilling activity in the Gulf of Mexico, north Africa and the Middle East.

-The company said world oil demand appears to have "stabilized" and that the risk of a double-dip recession has declined.
+The company says world oil demand appears to have "stabilized" and that the risk of a double-dip recession has declined.